bensie/vanity/README.md

 ## Dependencies

-With a single click and the default settings, your copy of this service can be up and running in seconds.
+With a few clicks and the default settings, your copy of this service can be up and running in about 3 minutes.
 Know that some AWS services will incur usage costs (it's minimal though, pennies per month in most cases).

 The following AWS services are used: